gramps-project/gramps-web-docs/docs/dev-backend/setup.md

 ### Clone the Web API repository

-Clone the Web API to your PC with
+Clone the Web API to your PC (assuming you have set up an SSH key with Github) using

 ```
 git clone git@github.com:gramps-project/gramps-webapi.git
 cd gramps-webapi
 ```

 ### Install prerequisites